Kadecahe/snapshot/README.md

 To run this applicaiton, first run `npm install` to install the package dependencies.

 The back end was built with Node.js and Express.
 It utilizes PostgreSQL as its database, which you will need on your machine.
-Create a database called ____.
+Create a database called snapshot.
 Then `npm run seed` to set up your database.

 Lastly, `npm run start-dev` to run the applicaiton on your local machine.

 ## Functionality

 IMAGE SEARCH:

- - from characteristics of the images
+* from characteristics of the images
- - from text
+* from text
- - from an image (search for similar images)

 ADD IMAGE(S):

- - one
+* one
- - bulk
- - enormous amount of images
- - private or public (permissions)
+* private or public (permissions)
- - secure uploading and stored images
+* secure uploading and stored images

 DELETE IMAGES(S):

- - one
+* one
- -  bulk
- - selected
- - all images
+* all images
- - Prevent a user deleting images from another user (access control)
+* Prevent a user deleting images from another user (access control)
- - secure deletion of images
+* secure deletion of images

+## Future Features

+IMAGE SEARCH:

+* from an image (search for similar images)

+ADD IMAGE(S):

+* bulk
+* enormous amount of images

+DELETE IMAGES(S):

+* bulk
+* selected

 SELL/BUY IMAGES:

- - ability to manage inventory
+* ability to manage inventory
- - set price
+* set price
- - discounts
+* discounts
- - handle money
+* handle money

 <!--
 Now that you've got the code, follow these steps to get acclimated: